apache/druid/docs/querying/querying.md

 |`Unknown exception`|500|Some other exception occurred.
 Check errorMessage and errorClass for details, although keep in mind that the contents of those fields are free-form and may change from release to release.|

 ## Learn more
-[Set the Query Context](./set-query-context.md) on how the different approaches for set query context.
+[Set the query context](./set-query-context.md) on how the different approaches for set query context.